Skip to main content

 Being socially active

 Experiencing winter depression can make us withdraw from the company of others and become socially isolated.
 Losing these social interactions can make depression worse.
-It's important to make sure we're in regular contact with friends, and social activity could even be combined with getting outdoors or exercising to really improve our moods.
+It's important to make sure we're in regular contact with friends.
+Social activity could even be combined with getting outdoors or exercising to really improve our moods.

 Additional treatments for seasonal affective disorder

-Treatment can also go in a clinical direction if you also have other mental health troubles that accompany SAD, such as other depressive, bipolar, attention deficit, problem drinking, and eating disorders.
-Unfortunately, SAD can exacerbate pre-existing mental health issues, and this co-occurrence can also make SAD difficult to diagnose.
+Treatment can also go in a clinical direction if you also have other mental health troubles that accompany SAD, such as depressive, bipolar, attention deficit, drinking too much alcohol, and eating disorders.
+SAD can worsen pre-existing mental health issues, which can also make SAD difficult to diagnose.

 Full-spectrum light therapy

-Light therapy is widely recommended for SAD.
-While many of the studies assessing its effectiveness are not of the highest quality, it is an extremely safe treatment with virtually no side effects.
+Light therapy is often recommended for SAD.
+While many of the studies assessing its effectiveness are not of the highest quality, it is a safe treatment with virtually no side effects.
 The research we do have shows it can be as effective as antidepressant treatment.

-Light therapy is considered to be the "least invasive, natural and researched treatment of seasonal affective disorder" after natural light.
+Light therapy is considered to be a minimally invasive, natural treatment for SAD.
 It works by replacing the sunlight we lose over winter, using bright artificial light.
 Light boxes emit full-spectrum light that is similar in composition to sunlight.
-However, it's important to get a regular 'dose' of light therapy - the length of time you'll need to spend varies with the strength of the light box.
+However, it's important to get a regular dose of light therapy - the length of time you'll need to spend varies with the strength of the light box.

 Cognitive behavioural therapy